Greencorner

 Even though we don’t always see them, the golf courses would not be the same without them...
 Our greenkeepers!

 From early in the morning, seven days a week, the Samedan and Zuoz-Madulain golf courses are cared for and maintained by our team of greenkeepers.
-The team around Alfi Stoisser (Head Greenkeeper) is dedicated to keeping the courses in the best possible condition so as to guarantee an optimum golfing experience.
+The team around Simone Pasini (Head Greenkeeper) is dedicated to keeping the courses in the best possible condition so as to guarantee an optimum golfing experience.

 Although the greenkeepers are careful to carry out their work as discreetly as possible and do their best not to interfere with play, unfortunately certain kinds of maintenance on and next to the course cannot always be done outside regular hours and this can lead to play on the course being restricted.